ndcbe/optimization/org/semester_project.md

 ## Scope and Project Types

 Please choose from the following options.
-As a rough guide, your project should require 20 (undergraduate) to 30 (graduate) hours of time investment over the entire semester.
+As a rough guide, your project should require 25 (undergraduate) to 35 (graduate) hours of time investment over the entire semester.

-### Optional 1: Make significant revisions to two class notebooks
+### Option 1: Make significant revisions to two class notebooks

 Many of our class notebooks would benefit for enhancements such as:
-* Replacing screenshots with typeset equations
+* Replace screenshots with typeset equations
+* Add equations from class lecture to notebooks (typeset)
-* Updating figures to be publication quality
+* Update the figures to be publication quality
-* Creating new examples
-* Adding discussion questions to better explain current results
+* Add discussion questions to better explain current results
-* Add sections on new concepts
+* Add sections on new concepts or create new examples

-By completing this project, you will
+By completing this type of project, you will deep dive on two class topics.
+In addition to helping future classes, you will practice making educational material.
+The expectation are:
+* For the selected notebooks, complete all of the improvements identified above.
+* Add at least one section to a notebook on a new topic.
+The new section should include a concise description of the theory or model (e.g., governing equations) and a computational example.

+### Option 2: Create a new notebook for the class website

+#### Algorithms and Theory

+Our class website would also benefit from additional content, such as:
+* Stochastic gradient descent
+* Numeric integration for DAE systems (e.g., extend backward Euler code for ODEs into an implicit Runge-Kutta integrator for DAEs).
+* Sequential quadratic programming
+* Branch and bound for integer programming
+* Branch and cut for deterministic global optimization
+* Bayesian optimization
+* Surrogate assisted optimization
+* Sequential DAE optimization

+This is a great project choice for students that plan to use optimization via other packages, e.g., scikit-learn for machine learning, and do not see themselves developing optimization models or using Pyomo.
+This project structure allows you to understand what is “under the hood”.

+The contributed notebooks should include:
+* Summarize main concepts and theory
+* Typeset governing equations
+* Describe algorithm steps
+* Provide Python code for algorithm
+* Explain algorithm properties with one or more computational case studies (e.g., toy problems)
+* References to all source material (equations, models, example code)

+#### Examples

+Alternately, you may reproduce a simple optimization problem from literature as an instructive case study, similar to the Pyomo Mini Project.

+The contributed notebooks should include:
+* Motivation for the problem (~1 paragraph)
+* Typeset model equations
+* Degree of freedom analysis
+* Pyomo implementation

 A.	Develop and solve an optimization model related to your research